Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Further applications and remarks

-It may be helpful to illustrate the difference of our results to the related Bers' theorem (cf. \cite[Theorem 5.2.6]{buser-book-92}).
 Let $X$ be a complete hyperbolic Riemann surface of genus $g$ with $n$ cusps.
 A \emph{partition} on $X$ is a set of $3g - 3+n$ pairwise disjoint simple closed geodesics.
-A partition is in fact the same as a decomposition into pants.
-It is well-known that these curves \textit{do not} generate the free homotopy group $\pi_1(X)$.
-Bers' theorem asserts that $X$ admits a partition with geodesics of hyperbolic length bounded by $13(3g-3+n)$.

-Remark that Bers' theorem applies to complete hyperbolic Riemann surfaces with cusps that have \emph{finite area}.
-On the contrary, punctured Riemann surfaces $B_0 \setminus S$ (as in Theorem \ref{t:linear-bound-s-base-curve-1} and Theorem \ref{t:linear-bound-sqrt-s-log-s-base-curve-1}) have \emph{infinite area} (whenever $U$ is not finite) and look like the punctured Poincar\' e disc locally around the punctured points.
+These curves \textit{do not} generate the free homotopy group $\pi_1(X)$.
+Then Bers' theorem (cf.~\cite[Theorem 5.2.6]{buser-book-92}) asserts that $X$ admits a partition with geodesics of hyperbolic length bounded by $13(3g-3+n)$.
+Hence, Bers' theorem applies to surfaces of \emph{finite area}.
+On the other hand, punctured Riemann surfaces $B_0 \setminus S$ (as in Theorem \ref{t:linear-bound-s-base-curve-1}, Theorem \ref{t:linear-bound-sqrt-s-log-s-base-curve-1}) have \emph{infinite area} (whenever $U$ is not finite) and look like the punctured Poincar\' e disc locally around the punctured points.
 Therefore, Bers' theorems do not apply to the punctured Riemann surfaces $B_0 \setminus S$ which are equipped with the intrinsic hyperbolic metric $d_{B_0 \setminus S}$ (cf. Definition \ref{pseudo Kobayashi hyperbolic metric}).
-Moreover, our proofs of Theorem \ref{t:linear-bound-s-base-curve-1} and of Theorem \ref{t:linear-bound-sqrt-s-log-s-base-curve-1} work with the very definition of the pseudo Kobayashi hyperbolic metric and do not require any tools from hyperbolic trigonometry. \end{remark}
+Moreover, our proofs of Theorem \ref{t:linear-bound-s-base-curve-1} and of Theorem \ref{t:linear-bound-sqrt-s-log-s-base-curve-1} work with the very definition of the pseudo Kobayashi hyperbolic metric and do not require any tools from hyperbolic trigonometry.